Mathematical Sciences - Bachelor of Science

 This is a first course on algorithm design and analysis with an emphasis on fundamentals of searching, sorting and graph algorithms.
 Examples of methodologies considered include divide and conquer, dynamic programming, and greedy methods, together with analysis techniques to estimate program efficiency.

-Prerequisites: Minimum grade of C- in CMPT 200 and CMPT 272 or MATH 200 and MATH 113 or MATH 114 (Note: CMPT 272 is preferred to MATH 200).
+Prerequisites: Minimum grades of C- in CMPT 200 and MATH 114 and one of CMPT 272 or MATH 200 (Note: CMPT 272 is preferred to MATH 200).

 CMPT 220